- Previous Player Kovar

-Cumbria-born keeper who joined the Reds as a 14-year-old from Carlisle United.
+Dean Henderson joined the Reds as a 14-year-old from Carlisle United in his native Cumbria.